 Sure I love a good eggnog, but I adore the idea of turning it into a lovely sweet dessert by adding bread to it.
 And since you can prepare this one in the slow cooker, you can put all the necessary ingredients in your cooker and leave it simmer in your kitchen while you enjoy Christmas dinner with your family and guests!

-12. Strawberry & Pomegranate Panna Cotta
+12. Strawberry & Pomegranate Panna Cotta Christmas Desserts

 “You might think: panna cotta is quite a tricky dessert!
-Well if you do it right, then you’re good.
-It’s all in the ratio of the ingredients.
-Just stick to the recipe because you’ll see how easy it is.
-Also check out another version: my lemon panna cotta!
+Well if you do it right, then you are good.
+It is all in the ratio of the ingredients.
+Just stick to the recipe because you will see how easy it is.”

 I first thought I would make a kind of syrup with the pomegranate but in the end I dismissed that idea and simply sprinkled the panna cotta with the seeds.
 I liked the crunch it added to the creamy panna cotta!